Prashant0664/snake-and-ladder/README.md

 ✨ MongoDB: A NoSQL database used for data storage. <br/>
 ✨ HTML/CSS: Markup and styling for the website. <br/>
 ✨ JavaScript: Programming language used for client-side and server-side scripting. <br/>
+✨ TailwindCSS:  CSS framework to provides a comprehensive set of pre-built classes.

 ## Installation and Setup